wwce/terraform/azure/transit_2fw_2spoke_common/README.md

 ## How to Deploy
 ### 1. Setup & Download Build
-In the Azure Portal, open Azure Cloud Shell and run the following (BASH ONLY).
+In the Azure Portal, open Azure Cloud Shell and run the following **BASH ONLY!**.
 ```
 # Accept VM-Series EULA for desired license type (BYOL, Bundle1, or Bundle2)
 $ az vm image terms accept --urn paloaltonetworks:vmseries1:<byol><bundle1><bundle2>:9.0.1